vuejs/docs/src/api/built-in-directives.md

 ## v-for

+Render the element or template block multiple times based on the source data.

 - **Expects:** `Array | Object | number | string | Iterable`

-- **Usage:**
+- **Details**

-  Render the element or template block multiple times based on the source data.
   The directive's value must use the special syntax `alias in expression` to provide an alias for the current element being iterated on:

   ```vue-html
   <div v-for="item in items">